10 Items or Less (TV series): Production

 A detailed script was written for each episode outlining the overall story arc.
 However, the script was not shown to the actors; instead they were provided with a loose outline of the plot, often finding out about it as they filmed.
 All dialogue in the show is improvised spontaneously by the actors on the set.
 A typical 22-minute episode was edited-down from roughly 30 hours of raw improvised dialogue and scenes.
 John Lehr has described their production style as "similar to Spinal Tap."
-At one point during the first season the actors demanded to see the script, but upon receiving it they decided as a group that they did not want to see the scripts again in the future.
+At one point during the first season, the actors demanded to see the script, but upon receiving it they decided as a group that they did not want to see the scripts again in the future.

-The series is filmed in a real grocery store called "Jon's" in Reseda, California (formerly Vons), often with actual customers used as extras.
+The series was filmed in a real grocery store called "Jon's" in Reseda, California (formerly Vons), often with actual customers used as extras.